 Sickle cell disease is caused by a genetic abnormality in the gene for hemoglobin, which results in the production of sickle hemoglobin.
 When oxygen is released from sickle hemoglobin, it sticks together and forms long rods, which damage and change the shape of the red blood cell.
 The sickle red blood cells causes the symptoms of sickle cell disease.

 Children are born with sickle cell disease; it is not contagious.
 It occurs when a child inherits two sickle hemoglobin genes, one from each parent.
 About 2,000 babies are born with sickle cell disease each year in the United States.
 People who inherit only one sickle hemoglobin gene are carriers (sickle cell trait) and do not have anemia or painful sickle cell crises.
+They may, though, have a slightly higher incidence of certain conditions such as blood in the urine or urinary tract infections.
 About 2 million Americans have sickle cell trait.

 What Are the Symptoms of Sickle Cell Crisis?